gustavojofelix/digital-banking-platform-book/manuscript/08-03-iam-2fa-and-security-hardening.md

 At this point, our IAM service is ready for a **real Angular 21 + Nx** frontend:

-- Admins can manage employees (Status, roles, 2FA flag)
+- Admins can manage employees (status, roles, 2FA flag)
 - Employees can confirm email, reset password, change password
 - Optional email-based 2FA is supported during login